smy1/swlab/python/README.md

         children=None, main=None, start=None, end=None, corr=None, x1=None, x2=None, y1=None, y2=None)
 ```
 In the code above:
-- `folder`: Where is the main project folder that stores all the videos?
+- `folder`: Enter the path of the main project folder.
 In this example, the main project folder is called "mc_vid", which is stored in the desktop by a user named "user".
-- `attempts`: Is this the first attempt to sync and juxtapose videos?
-If yes, enter `1`, and the function will ignore the argument given to the parameter `corr` (see below).
+- `attempts`: If this is the first attempt to sync and overlay videos, enter `1`.
+The function will ignore the argument given to the parameter `corr` (see below).
 If the number entered here is 2 or larger, we need to provide this argument, otherwise, the function will return an error.
 - `cam1`: Stands for "camera-1".
-What is the name of the first video recording?
+Enter the name of the first video.
 In this example, Python will search for a video file that has the word "front" in the name.
 These camera-1 videos should be stored in their respective subfolders.
 The names of these subfolders must be provided in the first column of the Excel file (see Figure 4 below).
 - `cam2`: Stands for "camera-2".
-What is the name of the second video recording?
+Enter the name of the second video.
 In this example, Python will search for a video file that has the word "side" in the name.
 These videos should be stored together with camera-1 videos.
-- `newname`: How should Python name the new video?
+- `newname`: Enter the name of the new video.
 In this example, the video that is created will be named "sbr" (which stands for "shared book reading").
 - `dur`: Stands for "duration".
 If the recorded task has a standard length (e.g., 3 mintues), enter the duration here in seconds (i.e., 180).
 If the duration of the recorded task differs between participants, leave it as `None`.
-- `amplify_who`: Which video should Python amplify?
-The argument given here should be the same as that given for either `cam1` or `cam2`.
+- `amplify_who`: Enter the name of the video that should be amplified (the name should be the same as that given for either `cam1` or `cam2`).
 Leave it as `no` if neither video should be amplified, and the parameter `amplify` below will be ignored.
 In this example, Python will amplify the volume of videos that are named "side".
-- `amplify`: How much do we want to amplify the volume of the video?
-The higher the number we enter here, the louder the video would be.
-Needless to say, an argument of 0 means that the video will be muted.
+- `amplify`: The higher the number we enter here, the louder the video would be.
+An argument of `1` means that the volume is unchanged while an argument of `0` means that the video will be muted.
-- `mute_who`: Which video should Python mute?
-The argument given here should be the same as that given for either `cam1` or `cam2`.
+- `mute_who`: Enter the name of the video that should be muted (the name should be the same as that given for either `cam1` or `cam2`).
 Leave it as `no` if neither video should be muted.
 In this example, Python will mute videos that are named "front".
-- `crop_who`: Which video should Python crop?
-The argument given here should be the same as that given for either `cam1` or `cam2`.
+- `crop_who`: Enter the name of the video that should be cropped (the name should be the same as that given for either `cam1` or `cam2`).
 Leave it as `no` if neither video should be cropped, and the parameters `x1`, `x2`, `y1`, and `y2` below will be ignored.
 In this example, Python will crop videos that are named "front".
 - `match_time`: If the start time of the two videos is different, enter `yes`.
 The name of the videos must then end with their respective start time (e.g., 01M03S), so that Python can calculate the time difference between the videos.
 If this is not necessary (i.e., the time of both videos is already synced), leave it as `no`.
 - `resize_yes`: If we want to resize the videos, enter `yes`.
 The main video will then be downsized to 0.7 while the other video will be downsized to 0.4.
 If we enter `no`, the videos will be of equal sizes.
-- `excel`: What is the path and name of the Excel file that contains arguments regarding subfolder names, video timing, and cropping details?
+- `excel`: Enter the path and name of the relevant Excel file.
+In this example, the Excel file is "example_join2.xlsx" and is stored in the main project folder.
 - __other parameters__: Leave them as `None` here since the arguments are found in the Excel file.
 See the [examples.py](./examples.py) script for how to manually pass arguments to these parameters.

 In the __Excel file__ (see Figure 4 below), we should have nine columns that correspond to the last few parameters of this function (i.e., `children`, `main`, `start`, `end`, `corr`, `x1`, `x2`, `y1`, and `y2`).
 While these names can be changed to something else that is more intuitive (or even written in another language), the information _must_ be in entered in this order.